PI22-7/H.E.C/Readme.md

      su - steam

 ## Downloading The Script
- Move to your home directory then clone the repos
+ Move to your home directory

     cd ~

+ Then clone the repos

     git clone https://github.com/PI22-7/H.E.C.git

  Then place the API key into the 'H.E.C' folder